-- Manuscripts of the thesis (in pdf format) should be submitted to the IMBRSea coordination office by May 31st, 2021, 4 pm (CET).
-Guidelines on the submission procedure will be communicated by May 10th, 2021. - Oral presentation and defense is organized on June 21-25, 2021, during the Annual Symposium.
+- Manuscripts of the thesis (in pdf format) should be submitted to the IMBRSea Coordination Office by June 7th, 2022, 4 pm (CET).
+Guidelines will be available on the electronic thesis platform (https://matix.imbrsea.eu).
+Exact date will be communicated via email. - Oral presentation and defense are organized during the Annual Symposium that will take place from July 4th to July 8th, 2022, in Faro Portugal.